Teaching Technologies

 This will launch the VoiceThread Setup Page.
 You should see four types of VoiceThread activities: assignment builder, individual VoiceThread, Course View, and Home Page.
 In this case, you want to select an assignment builder.

-There are three types of assignments, create, comment, and watch assignment.
+There are three types of assignments: create, comment, and watch assignment.
 The create assignment requires students to create a full VoiceThread.
 They will upload the slides and record comments, then submit that to you for a grade.
 A comment assignment requires students to post comments on a VoiceThread that you have created.
 A watch assignment requires students to watch a VoiceThread in full.
-So depending on the nature of the assignment, select the appropriate assignment type.
-The links below provide step-by-step instructions on how to create each type of assignment and then how to grade them.
+Grading is completed in the VoiceThread interface, built into the assignment, once the student has submitted their work.

-Once you set up your VoiceThread activity or assignment, you can then provide students with instructions on how to create or comment on VoiceThread.
+Once you set up your VoiceThread activity, you can then provide students with instructions on how to create or comment on VoiceThread.
 These instructions are also helpful if you want to create VoiceThread and ask students to comment on them.
 Check out this list of official Voicethread tutorials that are themselves in the form of VoiceThreads to learn how to create, comment, and share VoiceThreads.

 Accessibility